Modralova/gaKneeboard/README.md

 This project is extension of the first version written as simple HTML files with  NodeJS, Express backend and  MongoDB database.
 This is my second project using React JS  with Material-UI.
 The backend is written in PHP with  mySQL database.
-First versions of the tools were written in C++ and Java 2021.
+First versions of the tools were written in C++ and Java in 2021.
 This one has been started in June 2023.

 ### The toolkit includes: